marcojdelarosa/Fitness-Website/CONTRIBUTING.md

 ## Testing

-We are using ViTest for http testing.
+We are using Vitest for http testing.
 Please write a test for this framework whenever it is necessary.

 ## Submitting changes